 (Lurch.
 The Doctor falls.)

 DOCTOR: Ow!
 Wrong.
 You know, I've simply got to stop saying that.
 Every single time I say what could possibly go wrong, something goes

 - Whole Plot Reference: To the legend of Theseus and the Minotaur.

 - The X of Y

-- You Rebel Scum!: Parodied with a guard who addresses his prisoners as "weakling scum" every time he speaks to them.
+- You Rebel Scum!: Parodied with the co-pilot who addresses his prisoners as "weakling scum" every time he speaks to them.